NorfairKing/smos/smos-docs-site/content/pages/development/branch-strategy.markdown

 ---

 The default branch of the repository is `release`, which points to the latest release.

-There are two more relevant branches:

-* `staging`, which points to whatever is in the staging environment.
-* `development`, which points to the latest commit.
+All development happens on the `development` branch.
-   When contributing, this is the version that you should make your pull request to.
+This is the branch that you should base your pull request off.

-We don't use a `master` branch.